rateldajer/markcrowley/_courses/ECE457C_S24_outline.md

 These will generally be posted into LEARN so that everyone can get a notification of announcements and updates.
 Be sure to enable notifications for course announcements.

 <hr/>
-## 2024-04-26
+# 2024-04-26
-The course will have a Midterm Exam and a Final Exam this year.
-The Midterm is already scheduled :
-- **Midterm Exam:** June 17,  11am to 12:15pm, in room E7 4043
-- Full ECE Midterm Schedule : https://uwaterloo.ca/electrical-computer-engineering/midterm-schedule-0

-### Welcome, Let's Talk AI!
+## Welcome Everyone!
+Let's Talk AI!

+In this announcement:

+- An Erratic Planned Lecture Schedule
-First Lecture : May 6,
+  - First Lecture(s) : Monday May 6, 2024 - 3 hours on first day
+- Course Communication Information
+- Midterm Date

-### An Erratic Planned Lecture Schedule
+## An Erratic Planned Lecture Schedule

 Due to having Monday lectures, and a large number of holidays, conferences, and other events, our "regular weekly schedule" is *far from regular*.
 - **"Regular" week:** Two 1.5 hour lectures a week on Mondays and Tuesdays.
 - ButSome weeks we have a total of 1.5 hours of lecture, some weeks we have 6 hours